sagivo/robinhood-node/readme.md

 ## Interface
 Each class can be initiated from a robinhood-node instance.

-### RobinhoodNode
+### Login
+In order to login you will need to have a Robinhood account.
+[Use this link](http://share.robinhood.com/sagivo) to open a free account.
-This is the main class to use.
-You can use it in anonymous mode.
-Some actions like selling/buying will require to login as a Robinhood user.
+Some of the calls (like stock quotes) can be used in anonymous mode.
+In order to trade (sell/buy) you will require to login as a Robinhood user.
 There are 2 ways to login into the library:
-#### user & password (&mfa key):
+#### user & password [&mfa key]:
 ```js
 new RH({ user: 'your RH email', password: 'your RH password', mfa: 12345 });
 ```